nguyenphuminh/petite-lisp/tutorial.md

 * `(list-index-of list any number?) -> number`: Returns the first found position of an item.
 The third argument is an optional starting position of the list.
 * `(list-last-index-of list any number?) -> number`: Returns the last found position of an item.
 The third argument is an optional starting position of the list.
 * `(list-join list string) -> string`: Returns the list with all items joined into a string, separated by an optional delimiter.
+* `(list-copy-within list number number number) -> list`: Returns the list with items from start to end copied to index.
+* `(list-flat list number) -> list`: Returns the list, flatten with a specified depth.
+* `(list-every list callback) -> boolean`: Returns true if all items make the callback return true.
+* `(list-filter list callback) -> list`: Returns the list with items that makes the callback return true.
+* `(list-some list callback) -> boolean`: Returns true if there is an item that makes the callback return true.
+* `(list-map list callback) -> list`: Returns a new list with all values switched to `callback(value)`.
+* `(list-reduce list callback) -> any`: The callback will be provided two arguments - the first one being what would be returned, the second one being the current item of the current iteration.
+The first arg will be changed to the returned value of the callback after each iteration.
+* `(list-reduce-right list callback) -> any`: Same thing as reduce but loops from right to left.
+* `(list-sort list callback) -> list`: Sort the list, decide to sort two items if callback returns true.

 ### String